 In addition to configuring notifications in Contact Center and your browser, you also need to configure your operating system to allow the browser to show you notifications on the desktop.
 If you use Focus (macOS) or Do not disturb (Win11) or Focus assist (Win10), add your browser as an allowed app so Contact Center notifications aren’t silenced.

-To activate notifications on macOS
+To turn on notifications on macOS

 • In System Settings > Notifications, check that your browser has the Allow notifications option selected.